jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (c) to maintain the Register:
   (d) if it thinks fit, to adopt conditions subject to which the individual scopes of practice of all social workers, or of all social workers of a particular description, must be issued:
   (e) to consider applications for practising certificates referred to it by the Registrar:
-  (f) to recognise or prescribe New Zealand educational qualifications for the purposes of this Act:
+  (f) to prescribe New Zealand educational qualifications for the purposes of this Act and monitor the provision and delivery of those qualifications:
   (g) to review the competence of social workers:
   (ga) to review social workers’ fitness to practise:
   (h) to establish and maintain a code of conduct for social workers: